laboon/ebook/text/40_unit_testing.md

     @Test
     public void testEquals123() {
-        // Preconditions - a axnd b both have 1 -> 2 -> 3
+        // Preconditions - a and b both have 1 -> 2 -> 3
         LinkedList<Integer> a = new LinkedList<Integer>( [1,2,3] );
         LinkedList<Integer> b = new LinkedList<Integer>( [1,2,3] );